|Tax Bracket (Single)||Marginal Tax Rate|

 Our Missouri tax brackets have been updated for tax year 2014.
 States often adjust their tax brackets on a yearly basis, so make sure you are using the current 2014 tax brackets!

-Your 2014 income tax return is due on April 15th, 2015.
-The IRS and Missouri are now accepting eFiled returns and processing refunds, so you can start your online tax return today for free with TurboTax.
+Your 2014 income tax return was due on April 15th, 2015.
+The IRS and Missouri are now accepting late eFiled returns and processing refunds, so you can start your online tax return today for free with TurboTax.

 If you would like to file your Missouri income tax return by mail, you can download 2014 Missouri tax forms here.